AnjaliPanduga/AnjaliPanduga/README.md

 ---

-⭐ *I am actively looking for opportunities as aData Scientist / Data Analyst (Fresher).*
+⭐ *I am actively looking for opportunities as a Data Scientist / Data Analyst (Fresher).*